idesis-gmbh/BareBrowser/app/_root/README.md

 distributions the behavior of BareBrowser may differ slightly (e.g. keyboard shortcuts, default directories etc.).

+## Compatibility

+BareBrowser runs on macOS, Windows and Linux platforms.
+The supported OS versions depend on the version of the underlying Electron platform but in general the current release of BareBrowser should run on

+- macOS High Sierra (10.13) and newer,
+- Windows 10 and newer,
+- Linux
+    - Ubuntu 14.04 and newer
+    - Fedora 24 and newer
+    - Debian 8 and newer.

+In order to support older OS versions you could change the underlying Electron platform to older (and unsupported) versions, see [Building](#building).

 ## Installation

 Download one of the releases from the